-2019 Cordle Cares Foundation
+2020 Cordle Cares Foundation

-The Cordle Cares Foundation (CCF) awarded six (6) $1,000 scholarships and three (3) $500 scholarships.
+The Cordle Cares Foundation (CCF) awarded six (6) $1,000 scholarships to Fairfield County high school seniors.

-The CCF Scholarships are awarded to students to Fairfield County high school Seniors who are committed to service to their community and participate in extra-curricular activities.
+Four $1,000 Cordle Cares Foundation Scholarships are awarded to students who are committed to service to their community and participate in extra-curricular activities.
 Those winners are:

-The Brian Sampson Memorial (BSM) Scholarships are awarded to Lancaster High School seniors who have participated in at least one high school sport along who have also participated in school and community activities.
+Two $1,000 Brian Sampson Memorial (BSM) Scholarships are awarded to Lancaster High School seniors who have participated in at least one high school sport along who have also participated in school and community activities.
 Those recipients are:

 Emma Bosser is the daughter of Pam Bosser and the late John Bosser and a senior at Lancaster High School.
 She plans to attend Belmont University to pursue a degree in Nursing.
 She played Field Hockey while at Lancaster High.
 He has done volunteer work through Varsity L Club, Key Club, National Honor Society, Interact Club, Big Brothers Big Sisters, AHA! and Young Life.

 Owen Snyder is the son of Ryan and Andrea Snyder and a senior at Lancaster High School.
 He plans to attend Ohio University and study Biochemistry with hopes of becoming a physician.
 He has participated in football, basketball and track at Lancaster High.
 His activities include; Big Brothers Big Sisters, The Art of Neighboring, 250 Plates, Brian Sampson Memorial Youth Football Camp, Community Care Day, Classroom Helper at Lancaster Vineyard Church, Hurricane Harvey Relief Efforts , 4th of July Parade Trash Pickup, Tarhe Trails Carnival, Key Club, Varsity L Club and National Honor Society.